Super Bowl V: Playoffs

-In the playoffs, Dallas defeated Detroit 5–0 in sunny weather at the Cotton Bowl, with a field goal and a safety.
-Later, the Cowboys overcame the San Francisco 49ers in the NFC championship game, 17–10, aided by Thomas' 143 rushing yards, along with interceptions by Renfro and Jordan late in the third quarter that were both converted into touchdowns.
+The Cowboys began their playoff run at home, defeating the Detroit Lions 5–0 at the Cotton Bowl, needing only a field goal and a safety to advance.
+One week later, Dallas squared off against the San Francisco 49ers in the first-ever NFC Championship Game.
+Aided by Thomas' 143 rushing yards and key interceptions by Renfro and Jordan late in the third quarter (both of which were converted into touchdowns), the Cowboys held off the 49ers 17–10 to advance to the Super Bowl for the first time.

-Meanwhile, the Colts advanced to the Super Bowl by beating the Cincinnati Bengals 17–0 and the Oakland Raiders 27–17 in the playoffs at Memorial Stadium.
+Meanwhile in the AFC bracket, Baltimore began their playoff run by defeating the Cincinnati Bengals 17–0 in a game in which Unitas would only complete 6 passes, but two of them being crucial touchdown passes, for the victory.
+The next week, Baltimore would play the Oakland Raiders in the first AFC Championship Game.
+The Colts defeated the Raiders 27–17 off the strength of strong defensive play, with Raiders quarterback Daryle Lamonica being intercepted three times.
+With the win, the Colts advanced to their second Super Bowl.

 Super Bowl pregame news and notes

-For the Colts, Super Bowl V represented a chance to redeem themselves for their humiliating loss to the New York Jets in Super Bowl III.
+Super Bowl V provided both teams with an opportunity to shake off prior shortcomings.
+For the Colts, the game represented a chance to redeem themselves for their humiliating loss to the New York Jets in Super Bowl III.
 Volk commented, "Going to the game a second time took away some of the awe.
 I think we were able to focus better.
 There was no way we were going to let ourselves get beat again."
-Further pressure was on the Colts as the Baltimore Orioles achieved redemption four months earlier by beating the Cincinnati Reds in the World Series after falling to the New York Mets a year earlier.
+Further pressure was on the Colts as the Baltimore Orioles achieved redemption of their own four months earlier, beating the Cincinnati Reds in the World Series after falling to the New York Mets a year earlier.